chef-cft/dca_workshop/README.md

 ## Setup
-1. Spin-up a standard BJC environment.
-It is recommended you spin up the instance at least 1 full day before the workshop is scheduled for shakeout and configuration activities.
+1. Spin-up a standard BJC environment or AWS/Azure marketplace environment.
+It is recommended you spin up a BJC instance at least 1 full day before the workshop is scheduled for shakeout and configuration activities.
 When you spin up the instance make sure and extend the hours lifetime of the instance to be up past the estimated time of completion for the workshop.

 2. Upload the "dca_config" cookbook stored in this repo to your Chef Server.
 * This cookbook will both set the chef-client to checkin at regular instances, and will also set default compliance profiles for the nodes to scan based on OS.
 * Before uploading this repo you can of course make a local copy and modify the attributes to add/remove profiles to get the exact behavior you want.

-2. Create and bootstrap to the Automate instance nodes of the OS you will need.
+3. Create and bootstrap all the nodes you will need.
 Multiple OS flavors of nodes can definitely be used in the workshop.
-* When you bootstrap each node, bootstrap with above naming convention and with a runlist that includes the "dca_config" cookbook stored in this repo.

-* Create a couple nodes for yourself as admin for shakeout-test
+Create a couple nodes for yourself as admin for shakeout-test.
+Create one node per OS per expected participant (and some extras for the unexpected ones).

-* Create one node per expected participant (and some extra for the unexpected ones).
-Within Chef Automate name each node using the card-suite method we use during Essentials training (1hearts, 1hearts, 1spade, 2spade, etc).
+* When bootstrapping, name each node using the card-suite method (1ofhearts, 2ofhearts, 1ofspades, 2ofspades, etc).
+* Bootstrap with a runlist that includes the "dca_config" cookbook

 4. Upload the desired DevSec hardening cookbook into your Chef Server.